Thought exercise: destroying data on an SSD

 A common way employed by drive manufacturers to protect data stored on an SSD against recovery is encryption of the data immediately before it is written to SSD flash memory, usually by firmware running on the electronics contained in the drive.
 The data is subsequently decrypted immediately after being read and before being sent to the computer.
 The encryption/decryption key(s) are stored in a dedicated flash memory location on the drive.
 This is not necessarily a part of the drive's storage area, and could be a physically separate flash memory area implemented as part of the controller circuits, and accessible only by specialized utilities.

 This protection scheme is completely transparent to the user, and completely ineffective in protecting the recorded data (and much of the deleted data) until the user takes action by manually running a utility, provided by the drive manufacturer, that erases or changes the decryption key.
-This makes the data inaccessible to the user.
+This makes all the data on the SSD inaccessible to the user.
 Therefore, this is done only once the user no longer needs the data or the drive.
 Until then, the data remains accessible to anyone with physical or remote access to the drive.
 Therefore, this encryption is no protection against the drive being seized or stolen, or the system access being compromised.

 After the decryption key has been destroyed, the encrypted data is still present on the disk, and can still be decrypted by the usual cryptographic attacks exploiting specific intentional/accidental weaknesses or using brute force and dictionary/guessing attacks.
 Possible weaknesses of this protection scheme that remain unknown to the user may be, for instance:

 Such keys may be either complete, allowing an immediate decryption of the drive contents after the user has erased his/her key, or partial, making cryptographic brute-force attacks significantly easier for an attacker with access to considerable computing facilities (e.g., a government).
-The extra key(s) and/or compromised cryptographic algorithms can be generated by the manufacturer and deposited by the latter with secret services or other authorities (either routinely, or after the authorities require the backdoor key for one specific device.
+The extra key(s) and/or compromised cryptographic algorithms can be generated by the manufacturer and deposited by the latter with secret services or other authorities (either routinely, or after the authorities require the backdoor key for one specific device).

 It is only a matter of time until knowledge of these techniques becomes more widespread.
 Crime syndicates, for instance, are likely to pay a top cryptanalyst a lot more than a state department is willing to, and there is a well-documented tendency for authorities to extend to many other fields of investigation and snooping the cryptographic breakthroughs originally developed to provide legitimate access to information for national security reasons.